Leviev wins London court battle over Angola diamonds

 "Accordingly the claim will be dismissed."

-The Angolan government ended the Ascorp monopoly in 2003, creating a semi-open market regulated by the state.

-Other Russian billionaire cases being fought in British courts include a $6.5 billion dispute between exiled Russian oligarch Boris Berezovsky and Chelsea soccer club owner Roman Abramovich.

-The cases tend to involve complex and opaque business dealings that have challenged British judges used to more traditional litigation.
+The case was the latest in a spate of high-profile disputes brought to London by billionaires from Russia and former Soviet republics, involving complex and opaque business dealings that have challenged British judges used to more traditional cases.

-Gaydamak later issued a statement in which he said he would apply for permission to appeal.
+At one point in the trial, the judge told the defendant's side "You are seeking to test this on traditional London (terms) ... the reality seems so far removed ... from what we are used to, that applying the same tests is unrealistic."

 (Reporting by Avril Ormsby; editing by Tim Pearce)